200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-12-SoapBubble.md

 One round / player:

 1) BRIEFING.
-The Director describes a scene to film, what’ll happen, key lines.
+The Director describes a scene to film, whatâ€™ll happen, key lines.

 2) Bonus scene(s) (see below).